 Yes, if they are fair and not overly intrusive.

-The United States Constitution requires law enforcement to have probable cause to stop a motorist.
-Otherwise, the traffic stop is an unreasonable “seizure.”
-This is prohibited by the Fourth Amendment to the U.S. Constitution.
+The United States Constitution requires law enforcement agencies to have probable cause to stop a motorist.
+Otherwise, the traffic stop is an unreasonable “seizure” and therefore a violation of constitutional rights under the Fourth Amendment to the U.S. Constitution.

-Probable cause for a traffic stop exists when an officer observes:
+Probable cause for a traffic stop exists when a police officer observes:

 - A traffic violation,

 - A defect in the vehicle that affects safety, or